Healthy Carrot Muffins

-Moist and fluffy, these carrot muffins are naturally sweetened with apple sauce and maple syrup, packed full of rolled oats, and filled with crunchy pecans making them a delicious and healthy snack.
+Moist and fluffy, these healthy carrot muffins are naturally sweetened with applesauce and maple syrup, packed full of rolled oats and filled with crunchy pecans making them a delicious and nutritious snack.

 These healthy carrot muffins are naturally sweetened with maple syrup, packed full of rolled oats and loaded with crunchy pecans making them a delicious and healthy treat.
 I used ginger and nutmeg in my recipe, however, if you are not a fan you can simply omit them from the recipe.